gh-viewer/book/adding-features.md

 ```

 > TODO: describe usage of ListView \(deprecated\) and createPaginationContainer\(\)

+One of the main changes here is the use of [React-Native's ListView](http://facebook.github.io/react-native/releases/0.42/docs/listview.html#listview), which is now deprecated in favor of [VirtualizedList and other list components based on it](http://facebook.github.io/react-native/blog/2017/03/13/better-list-views.html).
+We are using ListView here because we are using React-Native v0.42, that doesn't contain VirtualizedList.

+Among the changes due to using ListView are the use of the [ListView.DataSource](http://facebook.github.io/react-native/releases/0.42/docs/listviewdatasource.html#listviewdatasource) in state, holding the data for each row, and the added `renderRow()` and `renderFooter()` functions provided to the rendered ListView component.

+The main other change is the introduction of [Relay's PaginationContainer](https://facebook.github.io/relay/docs/pagination-container.html), that will be used to paginate over the list of repositories.
+It provides the functions `hasMore()`, `isLoading()` an `loadMore()` in the `relay` prop, that are used in this updated `Home` component to implement the wanted behavior.

 We are also going to update the `RepositoryScreen.js` file, with the following contents: